sehejb/sehejb/README.md

 </p>

 - 👀 I’m interested in utilizing Graph Neural Networks
-- 🌱 I’m currently learning PyTorch anb Java
+- 🌱 I’m currently learning PyTorch and Java
-- 💞️ I’m looking to collaborate on NLP projects
+- 💞️ I’m looking to collaborate on CNN projects
 - 📫 How to reach me sehejbrar0@gmail.com

 ## 📱 Connect with Me: